-What to Look Out for When Buying Ford Bronco Coil Springs?
+What to Look Out for When Buying Ford Bronco Sport Coil Springs?

-The spring rate of a coil refers to the amount of force needed to compress the coil spring, and for off-roading, a higher spring rate is generally preferred.
+The spring rate refers to the amount of force needed to fully compress the spring by a certain distance which can cause damage to your suspension system.

 Build Materials and Durability

 Steel is the most common material used in Ford Bronco Sport coil springs because it's easy to come by while also being very durable.